-Is This Unknown SaaS Business A Game-Changer?
+This Unknown SaaS Business Could Provide An Attractive Opportunity

 Research Solutions Inc (OTCMKTS:RSSS) is a California-based pioneer in providing on-demand access to scientific, technical and medical (STM) information.
 These include science companies, academic institutions, and research organizations.
 The company is unique in its Article Galaxy offering, a cloud based software-as-a-service (SaaS) solution, that provides access to tens of millions of existing articles.